TeachBooks/TeachBooks/README.md

-# TeachBooks package: Exclude parts of book from released book and local Python server

-TeachBooks has created a Python package and released it on PyPI.
-It can easily be used like this:
+# TeachBooks: Jupyter-Book Wrapper for Education

+The package is a CLI tool that primarily provides a wrapper around the Jupyter Book package.
+In this case "wrapper" refers to the CLI usage: CLI commands generally invoke `jupyter-book` commands internally; the `jupyter-book` package is _not_ distributed within the `teachbooks` package.

+The source code and function of the package is documented on a Sphinx-built website: [teachbooks.github.io/TeachBooks/](https://teachbooks.github.io/TeachBooks/) _(website is live, but currently a work in progress)._

+_Through the end of 2024 the package and related TeachBooks tooling are in active development.
+We expect to reach a more stable setup by Summer 2025, once the academic year wraps up._

+## TeachBooks

+The [TeachBooks initiative](https://teachbooks.tudelft.nl) was created after a few teachers at Delft University of Technology in the Netherlands started using Jupyter Books intensively in education and thought that tools and workflows they were developing would be useful to other teachers.
+Many of those tools are included in the Python package `teachbooks`, which is contained in this repository.

+The primary documentation of TeachBooks tools and workflows are described from the teacher perspective on our website [teachbooks.tudelft.nl]() and in our Manual [teachbooks.tudelft.nl/manual]().
+The primary purpose of these websites is to illustrate and explain their use in an educational setting, as opposed to explaining source code, which is described in this repository.

+## Primary Features and Installation

+Key features (described below) include:
+- `jupyter-book` wrapper, pre- and post-processing steps
+- draft/release workflow
+- manage a local Python http server

+### Installation

+The package is currently only available on PyPI and can be installed as follows:

 ```
 pip install teachbooks
 ```

-The source code is hosted in a repository on GitHub, [github.com/teachBooks/teachbooks](https://github.com/teachBooks/teachbooks), and is accompanied by a documentation website, [teachbooks.github.io/TeachBooks/](https://teachbooks.github.io/TeachBooks/).

-The features and documentation will increase with time; until then, note there are two important reasons to use the teachbooks package: remove development pages from released book and start a local Python server.

-## Remove development pages from released book
-Use the `REMOVE-FROM-RELEASE` feature to more easily maintain development and released versions of your TeachBook.
-This removes any sections surrounded by REMOVE-FROM-RELEASE tags from _config.yml and _toc.yml.
-This allows you to viewing a work-in-progress while preventing students from seeing it is available if those branches are merged into the release version.
+### Jupyter Book wrapper and processing steps

+Using the teachbooks CLI in the book building process generally invokes Jupyter Book.
+Many of the features in this package are then invoked in the stages before and after this command.
+The process generally includes the following steps:

+1. Edit source code and prepare to build a book
+2. Execute `teachbooks [OPTIONS] COMMAND [ARGS]`
+3. Pre-processing step: carried out by `teachbooks`
+4. Build step: book is built using `jupyter book [OPTIONS] COMMAND [ARGS]`
+5. Post-processing step: carried out by `teachbooks`

+### Draft/Release Workflow

+Often it is necessary to prepare, review and edit materials in parallel to material that is currently being used by students, or another target audience.
+This workflow enables an author to easily maintain separate versions of a book without having to repeatedly comment out lines of a table of contents or page when building different versions.
+It is also easy to implement in CI/CD settings.

+The workflow is enabled by a `teachbooks` CLI feature that identifies and removes any lines from the files `_config.yml` and `_toc.yml` file that are surrounded by `REMOVE-FROM-RELEASE` tags.

 For example, pages in a developed book (e.g., `dev` branch) can be manually stripped out of the table of contents when a merge request from `dev` to `release` is made.
 This prevents the page being included in the released book.
 Pages marked with this feature are still visible in the `dev` book.
 Lines tagged in the configuration file `_config.yml` can be used in exactly the same manner.
 The tag is applied as follows:

 ```
 format: jb-book